It’s true, information is power. But what you do with it is far more important.

 And so it happened that one day, not too long ago, I had an epiphany.
 I was walking down a street in Mayfair holding a Perrier bottle in one hand, a briefcase in the other and a folded City A.M. newspaper under my right arm.
 I arrived at a street crossing and joined other pedestrians waiting to traverse the street.

 As I waited for a signal change, I briefly looked at the people around me and then lifted my gaze to meet one of the most beautiful real estate assets in the world.
-That’s when I thought: “I must sell this building.”
+A magnificent 5-Star hotel steeped in history.
+I must sell this building.